 In the 2005 NFL Draft, DE Matt Roth and DT Jonathan Babineaux were second round selections and DB Sean Considine was taken in the fourth round.
 Considine and Yanda played in the 2013 Super Bowl for Baltimore, each earning their first NFL championship ring.

 Robert Gallery was the second selection in the 2004 NFL Draft, while Bob Sanders was selected in the second round as the first pick of the Indianapolis Colts.
-Nate Kaeding, a third round selection of the San Diego Chargers, became the first kicker since 2000 (and just the sixth ever) to be selected on the first day of the draft.
+Nate Kaeding, a third round selection of the San Diego Chargers, became the first kicker since 2000 (and just the sixth ever at the time) to be selected on the first day of the draft.
 Kaeding retired following the 2012 season as one of the most accurate field goal kickers in NFL history.

-Overall, 49 players have been drafted in the past 12 years and 55 former Hawkeyes have been drafted under Ferentz.
-That includes six first round selections and 10 players being selected among the top 50 picks.
+Overall, 52 players have been drafted in the past 13 years and 58 former Hawkeyes have been drafted under Ferentz.
+That includes seven first round selections and 11 players being selected among the top 50 picks.
 In addition, nine Hawkeyes signed free agent contracts immediately following the 2004 draft.
 Six signed following the collective bargaining agreement prior to the 2011 season and six signed following the 2012 draft.
 Five players signed NFL free agent contracts the day after the 2003 and 2007 drafts, three in 2005 and 2008 and four following the 2006 and 2009 drafts.

 Among the former Hawkeyes who have gone on to play in the NFL, Kaeding (San Diego), Sanders (Indianapolis), TE Dallas Clark (Indianapolis), DL Aaron Kampman (Green Bay), LB Chad Greenway (Minnesota), and OL Marshal Yanda (Baltimore) have earned all-Pro recognition.
-Sanders was named by the Associated Press as the 2007 NFL Defensive Player of the Year.
-Greenway and Yanda, who were both drafted in 2006, were named to the Pro Bowl in both 2011 and 2012 and Yanda has earned that distinction four straight years (2011-14).
+Sanders was the Associated Press 2007 NFL Defensive Player of the Year.
+Greenway was named to the Pro Bowl in both 2011 and 2012 and Yanda has earned that distinction four straight years (2011-14).

 Ferentz joined the Iowa staff after serving as assistant head coach and offensive line coach of the Baltimore Ravens of the National Football League.
 He had been a part of the Baltimore (Cleveland Browns prior to the move) organization for six years.